oscarpolanco/node_react_fullstack/sections_text/README.md

 - On `Mongo DB` you have many `records` in a `collection` and those `records` can have their unique set of properties but using `mongoose` a `Schema` requires to know with properties will have those `records` so we kind of lose the ability to have a set of individuals properties on a `record`.
 - On the `Schema` you can add and subtract properties as you need without issues.

-### Saving model intances
+### Saving model instances

-Now that we create the `schema` and `mongo` knows that we need a `collection` that use that `schema`; we need to begin the process of saving data on using the `model` instance.
+Now that we create the `schema` and `mongo` knows that we need a `collection` that uses that `schema`; we need to begin the process of saving data on using the `model` instance.
 To do this we gonna follow the next steps:

-- First on the file that we got the `passport` logic(In the case of the example we separate it from the `index.js` to a file call `paasport.js`) we need to get the `model` normally we `require` what we need on the file but for `models classes` we don't gonna be using `require` statement; the reason is that sometimes when your running your code on a testing enviroment your `models` will be `require` multiple times using a `require` statement and that will confuse `mongoose` that will belive that you're trying loading multiple `models` with the same name and that will throw an error so we gonna `require` a little bit different.
+- First, on the file that we got the `passport` logic(In the case of the example we separate it from the `index.js` to a file called `paasport.js`) we need to get the `model` normally we `require` what we need on the file but for `models classes` we don't gonna be using `require` statement; the reason is that sometimes when you're running your code on a testing environment your `models` will be `require` multiple times using a `require` statement and that will confuse `mongoose` that will belive that you're trying loading multiple `models` with the same name and that will throw an error so we gonna `require` a little bit different.

 ```js
 const mongoose = require("mongoose");